Chartres and the Pistis Sophia

 If the architects and masons who built the Royal Portal of the Chartres intended to include reference to this heretical Gnostic document, then the implications of a such a radical departure from orthodox Christianity is quite significant as this was one of the great Catholic Cathedrals of its day, a jewel in the crown of the Roman Church.
 Catholicism had little patience for thinking outside of the orthodox box, as was made clear just 60 years after Chartres was built when the Church conducted its most brutal suppression of the gnostic-oriented Cathars in the Albigensian “Crusade” of Southern France.

-Madonna and Child from Chartres stained glass panel Notre-Dame de la Belle Verrière from mid 12th century
+Our Lady, from Chartres stained glass panel Notre-Dame de la Belle Verrière from mid 12th century

 Chartres has historically been a site devoted to the worship of the Virgin Mary where the enticing relic called “the Veil of the Virgin” was given to the Church during the reign of Charlemagne and Chartres has been an important destination for many a pilgrim, even to this day.
 Chartres features a 16th century Black Madonna and the famous stained glass including the only remaining glass from before the 1194 fire, recently cleaned, that features the image of Madonna and child (see above).
 That the church was dedicated to the Virgin Mary could suggest that the builders intention was to make a symbolic statement in stone which recognized a greater archetypal story of the “Mother of God.”
 Chartres, like Notre Dame in Paris, is clearly dedicated to the divine Christian feminine figure, or at least, to an archetypal divine feminine image.
 Chartres has many mysteries connected with the ancient Druids including the pre-Christian wooden statue of a Madonna and child (see above), found at the grotto on the site where Chartres Cathedral, with an inscription “Virgini Pariturae”, (dedicated) to the woman who would bear a child” (which according the Ella Rozett (4) are words referring to several ancient Christian legends recorded between 1201 and the 1600s).
 This wooden statue was lost to antiquity but a replica of it is found today in the lower crypt at Chartres as shown above.
 The ancient well and the labyrinth (below), not to mention the extensive research conducted on the sacred geometry of Chartres, all shroud this 1000 year old relic in mystery and intrigue.
 The following presentation, I hope, can further contribute to an on-going excavation of the enormously creative architectural surge of 12th century French Gothic cathedrals.